Accelize/apyfal/docs/configuration.rst

 -  `Accelize credential`_

-Your user account provides also to you metering information on your accelerator use `AccelStore account`_.
+Your user account provides also to your metering information on your accelerator use `AccelStore account`_.

 Host configuration